asifkd012020/open-itg-aws_runbooks/apigateway/Runbook.md

 - **Security Group Name:** "APIGWSG" or something similar.
 - **Description:** "API Gateway Access for HTTPS traffic" or similar.
 - **VPC:** Select the VPC that will be used for the Endpoint and API GW.
-- **Inbound Rules:** Default inbound rules should at minimum contain the below:
+- **Inbound Rules:** Default inbound rules for API Gateway should at minimum contain the below:

 <img src="/docs/img/apigw/Inbound.png" width="800">